Grammar terms in English

-A thematic glossary of grammar terms, the words commonly used to describe points of grammar in English.
+A thematic glossary of key grammatical terms in English, the words commonly used to describe points of grammar in English.
 The four lists below cover units of meaning, parts of speech, structural elements and general grammar terms.
 The object of these lists is to explain with sufficient detail, yet as succinctly and clearly as possible, the essential vocabulary or "metalanguage" of English grammar.

 |Units of meaning||Parts of speech||Elements of a sentence||A-Z of other grammar terms|